Table of Contents

-- I did lectures at TU-Vienna in my previous studies which are required for BME, what should I do?
+- I did lectures at TU Wien in my previous studies which are required for BME, what should I do?

-- I did lectures outside TU-Vienna which do not show up in the plan of study.
+- I did lectures outside TU Wien which do not show up in the plan of study.
 Can I use them?

 - I finished all lectures and my master thesis.
 Now I am for the master exam – what should I do?